stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 ---
 :question: **Questions:**
-1. What does the `| tee cutadapt.log` do in the command above?
+- What does the `| tee cutadapt.log` do in the command above?
-2. How many
+- What percentage of all bases were quality-trimmed?
+- What percent of Read1 reads contained adapter sequence?
+- What percent of read pairs made it through the filtering?
 ---

-Now, we can use fastqc again to analyze the trimmed datasets:
+Now, we can run `fastqc` again to analyze the trimmed datasets:
 ```
-# run a fastq command to generate reports describing the trimmed fastq files
+# run a fastq command to generate reports describing the *trimmed* fastq files
 # (I'm not going to tell you the command: you have to figure it out)
 ```

-Transfer the fastq html files using sftp to your computer and open them html files in a browswer and answer these questions:
+Transfer the fastq html files to your computer and open them html files in a browswer and answer these questions:

+---
+:question: **Questions:**
-- How many reads remain after trimming?
+- How many read pairs remain after trimming?
-- Did the quality of the basecalls improve?
 - Did the trimming remove Nextera adapters?
+---

 Note: There are many trimming tools.
-Other popular trimming tools include [BBDuk](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) and [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
+Other popular trimming tools include [BBDuk](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) and [fastp](https://github.com/OpenGene/fastp)

----